Sumikawa Station

 Sumikawa Station (澄川駅) is a rapid transit station in Minami-ku, Sapporo, Hokkaido, Japan.
 The station number is N14.
 It is one of the four Sapporo Municipal Subway stations located above-ground (all of them are at the south terminus of the Namboku Line).

 Platforms

+History

+The station opened on 16 December 1971 coinciding with the opening of the Namboku Line from Makomanai Station to Kita-Nijuyo-Jo Station.